Farm to Table Broccoli

 The field is nestled in the hills next to a row of berry vines and is filled with weeds (see above).
 I ask, “Why the weeds, Eli?”
 And Eli’s reply is the music to my ears, “We don’t care about weeds.
-If we ignore the weeds, we use less chemicals on the plants.
-Less chemicals means a healthier product for our guests.”
+If we ignore the weeds, we use fewer chemicals on the plants.
+Fewer chemicals mean a healthier product for our guests.”
 I went with the farm-to-table team to deliver the broccoli to the restaurants (right) and saw the love the team has for growing, then connecting the food directly to the Biltmore kitchens.

 When we got to the kitchen the team asked if I’d like to meet Chef Spencer.
 I interrupted his day, unplanned, and he and I sat down for a chat about food and cooking and life after he toured me through his kitchens to meet the staff (see above).
 I was impressed with how much his team liked him as a boss and how clean the kitchen is.
 His cooking philosophy is centered on building creative food which tastes as good as it looks and is also healthy.
 Using fresh ingredients, particularly things grown directly on the estate, is part of his goal in creating the ultimate in deliciousness for every Biltmore guest.